RocketChat/docs-old/guides/app-guides/omnichannel-apps/whatsapp-sandbox/README.md

 {% endhint %}

 {% hint style="warning" %}
-You must have the [omnichannel feature](../../../administration/admin-panel/settings/omnichannel-admins-guide/) enabled, as well as have [agents](https://docs.rocket.chat/guides/omnichannel/agents) and [managers](https://docs.rocket.chat/guides/omnichannel/managers) assigned in order to receive and send omnichannel messages**.**
+You must have the [Omnichannel feature](../../../administration/admin-panel/settings/omnichannel-admins-guide/) enabled, as well as have [agents](https://docs.rocket.chat/guides/omnichannel/agents) and [managers](https://docs.rocket.chat/guides/omnichannel/managers) assigned in order to receive and send Omnichannel messages**.**
 {% endhint %}

 ### Quickstart:  How to test WhatsApp in the Sandbox <a href="#quickstart-set-up-a-log-analytics-workspace" id="quickstart-set-up-a-log-analytics-workspace"></a>